robrich/docker-hands-on-workshop/02-Hello-Docker/start/README.md

 1. Create a new file named `Dockerfile` -- note it has no file extension.

-2. Write `FROM node`.
+2. Write `FROM node` into the Dockerfile.
 This says "start with the node base-image".

 3. Write `WORKDIR /app`.
 This says "I want my process to start from the `/app` directory."